 - Applicants must be currently working in the Nuclear industry.

-- Two references, academic or professional (effective September 1, 2020)
+- Two references are required from academic or professional sources

 - Review the study and living costs